tsgates/arch-wiki-markdown/wiki/Pacman.md

 files.

 Warning:Take care when using the --force switch because it can cause major problems if used improperly.
+It is recommended to only use this option when it is requested in the Arch news.

 Q: I need a package with a specific file.
 How do I know what provides it?